mafazaa-org/dns-db/README.md

-# Mafazaa-dns-list
+# Mafazaa-dns-db

-This repo is basicly for storing blocklists and zones for mafazaa dns servers.
+This repo is basicly for storing blocklists and zoneslists for mafazaa dns servers.
 Also I coded some python scripts along with some tests to increase productivity and reduce the amount of errors that could occur while updating the list

 the dns servers source code exists at [https://github.com/ahmed-elbehairy7/mafazaa-dns](https://github.com/ahmed-elbehairy7/mafazaa-dns)